 The study would ultimately recommend that the construction of an Interstate Highway System would be beneficial to the interests of the nation.
 The outbreak of World War II halted any serious efforts at building an integrated system, though only for a brief period.

 As the tide began to turn in the Allies’ favor, Roosevelt began planning for post-war America.
 There were fears in the early 1940s that the Great Depression would resume after the war was over and millions of soldiers returning from overseas would not have jobs to go back to.

-The Federal Aid Highway Act of 1944 was passed to help allay those fears.
-Additional funding for highway improvements was provided, though otherwise the status quo was maintained.
+Congress passed the Federal Aid Highway Act of 1944 to help allay those fears.
+The act provided additional funding for highway improvements, though otherwise maintained status quo.